streamlit/streamlit/docs/troubleshooting/sanity-checks.md

 # Sanity checks

-If you're having problems running your Streamlit app, here are a few "obvious" things to try out.
+If you're having problems running your Streamlit app, here are a few things to try out.

 ## Check #1: Is Streamlit running?